We may earn affiliate commissions for the recommended products. Learn more.

 Streaming Netflix with Surfshark

-If you want to stream foreign content libraries on devices that don’t support VPN apps, like your smart TV, you can also take advantage of the Smart DNS feature.
-It is provided by both NordVPN and Surfshark.
+If you want to stream foreign libraries on devices that don’t support VPN apps, like your smart TV, you can also use the Smart DNS feature.
+NordVPN and Surfshark provide this feature.
+The two services offer in-depth guides on their websites explaining how to activate the feature on various streaming devices.

-Yet, note that Surfshark’s Smart DNS requires a manual setup and works with US servers only.
-Similarly, NordVPN’s Smart DNS mainly works with US streaming services.
 Additionally, NordVPN offers SmartPlay, which is integrated into all apps and increases the likelihood of unblocking foreign content by changing your DNS servers.
+It works similarly to Smart DNS and is integrated into the service’s apps, meaning there’s no need to activate anything.

 Wrapping up – it's a draw